keypax/dynamic-walls-demo/README.md

 Just download ZIP of this repo or use GIT client and open in Unity.
 That's all :)
 ## Implementation

-This is demonstration of solution that we're using in our project. **This is not** out of the box plugin that you can download and make working in 2 minutes.
+This is a demonstration of a solution that we're using in our project. **This is not** an out of the box plugin that you can download and make work in 2 minutes.
 Object Pooling requires specific code architecture approach that is unfortunately not taught on Unity tutorials.
 In this example we're using **Dependency Injection**.
 We also try to use Unity components only if necessary.